nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Clearing all entries: `clear`

 **What it does:**<br>
-Clears all entries from PayMeLah.<br>
+This command clears all data from PayMeLah.

-You can use this command to delete all info from PayMeLah and start afresh!
+**When to use:**<br>
+When you want to start afresh with an empty person list, this is the command to use!

 **Format:**<br>
 `clear`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-This is the command to use when you want to start using PayMeLah for real and delete all the sample data that exist when you first use PayMeLah!
+If you accidentally run this command, don't worry!
+You can use the `undo` command to easily get your data back.
 </div>

 #### Exiting the program: `exit`

 **What it does:**<br>
-Exits the program.
+This command closes the PayMeLah application.

+**When to use:**<br>
+When you want to close PayMeLah using your keyboard (rather than your mouse), this is the command to use!

 **Format:**<br>
 `exit`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can also just press the 'X' button in the upper right corner.
-There is no difference, and both methods help safely exit PayMeLah :)
+You can also click the 'X' button in the upper right corner of the PayMeLah window.
+There is no difference, and both methods exit PayMeLah safely.
 </div>